+49 711 685 819 17

 As a computer scientist with several years working with the AEC community, Long has developed a deep interest in computational design.
 His main interests include computational geometries, computational form finding, digital/robotic fabrication, generative design, evolutionary computation.

 Long values open-source approaches and advocates the sharing and exchanging of ideas and knowledge in the field.
 He has a great passion for teaching programming, algorithms, mathematics and computational design thinking, especially to practitioners in the AEC field.
-He has been invited to give talks and teach workshops in many countries including USA, UK, Austria, Spain, Germany, South Korea.
+He has been invited to give talks and teach workshops in many countries including USA, UK, Austria, Spain, Germany, South Korea, Taiwan.